skye-harris/hass_local_openai_llm/README.md

   - The `query` is what is vectorised and the user inputs searched against.
   - The `content` is the main content to be provided to be fed to the LLM, along with its `query` text for context.
 - Useful for providing contextual information to the LLM for different types of requests, without having all of it in your prompt at all times.
-- Should not be looked at as being a general purpose "memory" for the Agent.
 - I have performed basic testing of this with a variety of models across a few inference providers:
   - Qwen 3-VL 8B locally on llama.cpp
   - Minimax m2.1 on OpenRouter